dutu/poloLender/README.md

     Note: To help with abuse prevention, provisioning an add-on requires account verification.
 If your account has not been verified, you will be directed to visit the verification site.

-7. Visit the papertrail console to see the log messages.
+7. Open the papertrail console to see the log messages.
     ```
     $ heroku addons:open papertrail
     ```